13 unmissable Outback Queensland events

 Roma’s Easter in the Country

-What: Celebrate the Easter long weekend differently this year with a five-day celebration of all things country.
-Roma’s Easter in the Country Festival showcases the history and lifestyle of regional Queensland and offers a range of activities for the thrill-seeker, cultural buff or those who prefer to go with the flow.
+Celebrating its 40th year in 2020, Roma’s Easter in the Country is a five-day celebration of all things country.
+Showcasing the history and lifestyle of the region, the event is wonderfully diverse and perfect for a family getaway in the country offering activities for the thrill-seeker, cultural buff or those who prefer to go with the flow.

 Julia Creek Dirt n Dust Festival